out in paperback on March 21, 2023

-For readers of Paul Beatty's The Sellout and Charles Yu's Interior Chinatown, this uproarious and bighearted satire is a blistering send-up of privilege and power in America, and a profound reckoning of individual complicity and unspoken rage.
-In this electrifying debut novel from a provocative new voice, Chou asks who gets to tell our stories—and how the story changes when we finally tell it ourselves.
+A blistering send-up of privilege and power in America, and a profound reckoning of individual complicity and unspoken rage, in DISORIENTATION Elaine Hsieh Chou asks who gets to tell our stories—and how the story changes when we finally tell it ourselves.

 "hilarious and harrowing . . . a delightful asian american campus novel" — the new york review of books